Archimagus/GameJamStarterKit/README.md

 ## Quick start
 1) Open the project in Unity (URP is already set up).
 When prompted, let Unity update the project if needed.
   - TextMesh Pro essentials:
+    - Window->TextMeshPro->Import TMP Essentials.
+    - If that menu isn't there for some reason
       - Open the main menu scene.
       - In the Hierarchy, select `HeaderText` to trigger TMP import; allow importing Essentials.
       - You may see console errors initially; they usually clear after import.
       - If button labels don’t appear, restart Unity.

 2) Scenes
 - Use `Assets/Scenes/MainMenu.unity` and `Assets/Scenes/GameScene.unity` as starting points.